 It doesn’t get easier than this.
 Boil up some water in a kettle, and pour it down the clogged drain in a few increments.
 Usually, all it takes is some hot water to break down the gunk inside your drain.

-Grab a hanger out of your closet and straighten it completely, for another easy option.
+According to Gillies Group, you can grab a hanger out of your closet and straighten it completely, for another easy option.
 Once it’s straight, take one end and bend it into a hook shape.
 Stick the hanger down your drain until you feel resistance, then try to get as much stuff out as you can.
 This should be a pretty efficient option, but if it’s not enough, try the next option, a drain snake.

 This is similar to the wire hanger idea, only on another level.
 These snakes, made for unclogging drains, are easy to use, following these steps.
 Things can go wrong, so if you’ve never done it before, we recommend calling a professional.
 We’ve heard from clients who got the wrong type of snake for the job and did more harm than good on their plumbing.
 Clients have damaged their pipes, scratched their toilets up and even injured themselves!
 So, if the first few steps don’t work.. reach out to the professionals.